High CPU and unresponsive servers when DS (All versions) is running behind an F5 Load Balancer

 The F5 OneConnect feature is designed to optimize HTTP/HTTPS traffic.
 When it is enabled for other protocols with long-lived connections such as LDAP, you will see unexpected behavior and performance issues such as the symptoms listed above.

 This issue can be resolved by switching off the F5 OneConnect feature.
-See Administration Guide › On Using a Load Balancer for further recommendations on using a load balancer.
+See On Load Balancers for further recommendations on using a load balancer.

 There are other external factors that can result in similar symptoms, such as:

 - Running DS on VMware - if you are running on VMware, you should refer to Very high CPU seen on ForgeRock products running on VMware for ForgeRock's advice on hosting DS on VMware.

 - Running any antivirus or network security scans (particularly if these issues occur on a regular schedule) - if you have antivirus or intrusion detection software running, you should refer to Antivirus interference for advice on preventing interference.